HeardLibrary/graph-ivr/README.md

 ###Introduction

 The application operates an interactive voice response (IVR) system based on a directed property graph.
+This application allows you to build complex phone trees by arranging nodes and edges on a graph.
+An advantage of this approach is that it allows less technical users to manipulate the phone tree without needing to interact with the underlying code.

+The application logic is written entirely in [XQuery 3.1](https://www.w3.org/TR/xquery-31/) along with graph query language is [Cypher](http://www.opencypher.org/).

 ###Requirements